zakcarnage/ygo-code-net-deck-public/README.md

 https://youtu.be/abKKT3v34AE

 # WARNING - USE AT YOUR OWN PERIL
-This project features code which is
+This project features code which is<br>
-A) Not optimised;
+A) Not optimised;<br>
-B) Only tested on one device.
+B) Only tested on one device.<br><br>
 While the majority of the libraries used are fairly generic, I recommend only using the relevant notebook(s) and script(s) if you are deeply familiar with using Python on your own device.<br>
-In particular, the code makes lazy use of parallel running processes which can be brutal if your system is not prepared for it.<br>
+In particular, the code makes lazy use of parallel running processes which can be brutal if your system is not prepared for them.<br>
 As such, I cannot recommend you use this code.
 But, if you want to ignore that and try it out, be my guest.<br>

 # Introduction